Best bikes for a 1 year-old

 If you’re in a rush and just want a single definitive option, head straight to our quick picks section.
 Otherwise, we’ve got a full list of recommendations, followed by some detailed buyers’ advice at the bottom, to help you do a bit more research in case you’ve got more questions.

-Once you’ve landed on a bike for your little one, be sure to kit them out with one of the best bike helmets for babies and toddlers, and if you’re also thinking about other ways to introduce them to the world of two wheels, check out our list of 7 ways to cycle with a young child, toddler or baby, or our guide to how to start cycling with a small child in a bike seat, cargo bike or trailer.
+Once you’ve landed on a bike for your little one, be sure to kit them out with one of the best bike helmets for babies and toddlers, and if you’re also thinking about other ways to introduce them to the world of two wheels, check out our guides to cycling with babies and toddlers, and how to start cycling with a small child in a bike seat, cargo bike or trailer.

 A little girl seen from behind wearing a blue MET bike helmet